angular/angular/aio/content/guide/setup.md

 If you develop angular locally with `ng serve`, there will be `websocket` connection being setup automatically between browser and local dev server, so when your code change, browser can automatically refresh.

-In windows, by default one application can only have 6 websocket connections, <a href="https://msdn.microsoft.com/library/ee330736%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396#websocket_maxconn" header="MSDN WebSocket settings">MSDN WebSocket Settings</a>.
+In windows, by default one application can only have 6 websocket connections, <a href="https://msdn.microsoft.com/library/ee330736%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396#websocket_maxconn" title="MSDN WebSocket settings">MSDN WebSocket Settings</a>.
 So if IE was refreshed manunally or automatically by `ng serve`, sometimes, the websocket will not close properly, when websocket connections exceed limitations, `SecurityError` will be thrown, this error will not affect the angular application, you can just restart IE to clear this error, or modify the windows registry to update the limitations.

 ## Appendix: test using `fakeAsync()/async()`